xi-liu-cs/robot-hand-state-prediction/readme.md

 ```

 ### train model
 start to train the model by calling ```cnn_model.main()```, many residual neural network architectures are used, including ResNet18, ResNet34, ResNet50, ResNet101, and ResNet152.
-Using ResNet50 received a root mean square error score of 0.00863.
 ```python
 cnn_model = cnn_model.main(loadname = 'lx_preprocessed_data0.joblib', pre_trained_model = None)
 ```

 ### experimental results
+image 0, 1, 2 represent 3 images of 3 different views in each sample
+Using ResNet50 with image 0 received a root mean square error score of 0.00863.
+Using ResNet50 with image 0, 1, 2 combined and using image 0 as test x received a root mean square error score of 57.29925.
+Using ResNet50 with image 0, 1, 2 combined and using image 1 as test x received a root mean square error score of 56.26985.
+Using ResNet50 with image 0, 1, 2 combined and using image 2 as test x received a root mean square error score of 63.34214.
+Using ResNet50 with image 1 received a root mean square error score of 65.07187.
+Using ResNet50 with image 2 received a root mean square error score of 65.48362.
+Using ResNet101 with image 0 received a root mean square error score of 65.96393.
+Using ResNet18 with image 0 received a root mean square error score of 66.22581.

 ### discussion